fengtan/ldap-explorer/README.md

   - list all registered commands in package.json's activationEvents
   - why does cn=admin,dc=example,dc=org not show up in tree view ?
   - in activate(): refactor the commands implementations, they all look similar
-  - import * as vscode from 'vscode'; -> do not import everything ?
 - best practices
   - define strings in package.nl.json so they are translatable and common
   - UX: document in webview that you can prepend values with env: